Subdued by God

 I began the teaching ministry of TruthBeautyGoodness on June 1, 2015, unsure precisely what God was calling me to do with the limited time and resources on my hands.
 For the past two years, I have grown under the Lord’s hand of discipline and redirection multiple times.
 I have tried podcasting (twice), blogging (briefly), as well as a few other projects.
 Though I have been reliably inconsistent with the manner and frequency of my ministry since the summer of 2015, the Lord continues to bring women to me who are thirsty for deeply biblical and theological teaching, in every single area of life.

-These days, as I have just turned 40, and my fourth child is nearing age 5, I have a little more time (and brain capacity) to engage in some significant ministry.
+These days, as I have just turned 40, and my fourth child has just turned 5, I have a little more time (and brain capacity) to engage in some significant ministry.
 I have two books bursting out of my heart and mind, waiting to be written.
-I will begin teaching my first theology + literature class at a local college this fall.
-I will continue to offer several online webinars each year and have a whole slew of domestic, theological, and literary products I have dreamed of developing for many years.
+I taught my first theology + literature class at a local college last fall.
+I hope to continue offering online webinars each year and have a whole slew of domestic, theological, and literary products I have dreamed of developing for many years.